kevboutin/crudApp/README.md

 server to create a new item.

 item-edit.html:
-This template is used to accept user inputs and update an existing movie in our system.
+This template is used to accept user inputs and update an existing item in our system.

 ```html
 <form class="form-horizontal" role="form" ng-submit="updateItem()">